 VENDEREXIA: The common disorder which occurs when a shopper exits a store and has no recollection of where they parked their car.

 VIDEOSIS: The urge to enter an appliance store and watch all the TVs turned to the same channel.

 VILLAGENCE: Inspired by the word “vigilance,” this denotes being very watchful, but only over your own village or neighborhood.

-WINDOOR: A full-sized storm door made of glass.
-(Attributed to Lydia Moore.) *
+WINDOOR: A full-sized storm door made of glass. ( See SCATWALKING) (Attributed to Lydia Moore.) *

 WIPEND: The little piece of toilet paper that sticks to the end of the roll.

 WRONGTEOUSNESS: The quality of seeming morally right to some, but whose logical premises are illogical, the reasoning misguided, or the ramifications are untenable.
 (See SCOTOMAPHILIA and HORRALITY.)